 It must also be taken into consideration that IRE is not a magic cure for tumors in all stages.
 We take care to advise you of all of the relevant treatment methods available in connection with your particular case and stage of disease and discuss them in relation to your own specific personal priorities and preferences before we carry out any treatment.

 The treatment with NanoKnife takes approximately 2 hours to complete and is carried out under general anesthetic.
-A urinary catheter will be inserted and will stay in place for approximately 12-48 hours.
-Following treatment you will require just a one night in-patient stay under the care of a doctor in a private clinic or a hotel.
-After a total of 24 hours you will normally be able to return home.
-Most patients do not have any pain caused by the NanoKnife treatment, but do however find the urinary catheter to be rather annoying.
+A urinary catheter will be inserted and will stay in place for approximately 10 to 14 days.
+Following treatment, you will require just a one night in-patient stay under the care of a doctor in a private clinic.
+After about 24 hours after treatment, you will normally be able to return home.
+Most patients do not have any pain caused by the NanoKnife treatment, but do however find the urinary catheter to be rather bothering.

 We have already successfully treated many patients.
 NanoKnife is produced by a company called AngioDynamics and is approved not only in the USA by the FDA (Food and Drug Administration) but also in Europe (CE certification), and in Germany (medical product laws for medical treatments in humans).
 This approval refers to tissue ablation in the whole of the human body including the prostate.
 So you can see that you will be in no way a guinea pig.